 when a backup is initiated for a VM in the running state then the first backup will be a full VM backup and the later backups are incremental backups.
 It is also to be noted that the first backup may take a long time depending on the remote latency, bandwidth, and VM size, the incremental backups will carry only the changed bits of data and will take less time to complete.

 Scheduled Backups To Remote Proxmox Backup Server

-Once you click Add then the following pop-up will appear as in the snapshot.
+Once you click Add then the following pop-up will appear as in the screenshot.

 Let’s say you would like to create a backup job that backs up VM 100 on daily basis and the backup job starts at 02:00 AM.

-Here are the required settings for such a backup schedule as shown in the snapshot.
+Here are the required settings for such a backup schedule as shown in the screenshot.